top of page

 “The ‘Goodall Method’ allows for the best way to actually see and understand even the smallest details of the nuanced behaviors of wild horses and their interactions within their home-range ecosystems,” said Simpson.

-In 2014, Simpson took up residence on the edge of the Soda Mountain Wilderness area, part of the Cascade-Siskiyou National Monument, and began studying the local wild horses.
-These local wild horses were considered ‘feral’ by local authorities and are not part of any Bureau of Land Management (BLM) wild horse herd or part of a recognized Horse Management Area (HMA).
+In 2014, Simpson took up residence and established his ranch-research site on the edge of the Soda Mountain Wilderness area, part of the Cascade-Siskiyou National Monument, and began studying the local wild horses.
+These local wild horses were considered *‘feral’ (*without ownership) by local authorities and are not part of any Bureau of Land Management (BLM) wild horse herd or part of a recognized Horse Management Area (HMA).

-William has extensive documentation about the wild (feral) horses and their ability to assist with mitigating wildfires by rewilding horses into critical wilderness areas.
+William has extensive documentation about wild horses and their ability to assist with mitigating wildfires by rewilding horses into vacant wilderness areas unsuited for invasive species livestock (cattle & sheep), beyond areas of economic conflicts.
 It was this data, which can be examined at WildHorseFireBrigade.org, that moved Simpson to create the Wild Horse Fire Brigade.
 Interviews can be arranged through Media@WildHorseFireBrigade.org.

 Below are photos of our herd taken by Michelle Gough.